dolphindb/api-java/README.md

 ### 7. Read/write DolphinDB tables

-Users may get data from other database systems or third-party APIs and store the data in DolphinDB database.
-This section introduces how to upload and save these data with Java API.
+Users may import data from other database systems or third-party APIs to a DolphinDB database.
+This section introduces how to upload and save data with Java API.

 There are 3 types of DolphinDB tables:

 - In-memory table: it has the fastest access speed, but if the node shuts down we will lose the data.
 - Local disk table: data are saved on the local disk.
 Data can be loaded from the disk into memory.
-- Distributed tables: data are distributed across multiple nodes.
+- Distributed table: data are distributed across multiple nodes.
 Users can query the table like a local disk table.

 #### 7.1 Save data to a DolphinDB in-memory table